Canonical · Category Definition

 • observability

-These systems typically operate after existence and activity already occur.
+These systems typically operate after reality has already emerged.

 Coherence Governance Infrastructure operates before these layers by governing the conditions under which existence itself may emerge.